 Why West Georgia?

 The Public History program at the University of West Georgia stands apart from other public history programs because of the diversity of “real-world” experiences that we offer to our students.
-We have:
+We offer:

-- A partnership with the Georgia Humanities Council to collaborate on a range of projects, including the New Georgia Encyclopedia, the Georgia History Day competition, the Museum on Main Street program, and a publication on the Georgia Governor’s Mansion
+- A partnership with Georgia Humanities to collaborate on a range of projects, including the Smithsonian Museum on Main Street program and the New Georgia Encyclopedia.

-- A partnership with the National Park Service Southeast Regional Office through the Piedmont South Atlantic Coast Cooperative Ecosystems Study Unit (PSAC CESU), which includes archival and other Park Service projects
+- A partnership with the National Park Service Southeast Regional Office through the Piedmont South Atlantic Coast Cooperative Ecosystems Study Unit (PSAC CESU), which includes archival and other National Park History Projects.

-- Our Museum Studies program with the Atlanta History Center, begun in 2000, that allows students to learn from the museum staff and undertake real-world projects at the AHC
+- Our Museum Studies Certificate program offered with the Atlanta History Center, begun in 2000, allows students to learn from professional museum staff and undertake real-world projects at the AHC.

 - Internship opportunities with an array of local, state, and national public history organizations, including the Smithsonian Institution Museum on Main Street program and several area sponsoring institutions.
 See Internship Opportunities to learn more.